 OUR HISTORY

 The Building The Presbyterian church first came to Mt.
 Pleasant, Iowa back in April 15, 1840, when Reverend Lancelot Bell and a small group of Presbyterians organized what became the First Presbyterian Church.
-At first, the church met in homes and the Henry County Courthouse; membership was small and the church struggled to exist.
+At first, the church met in homes and the Henry County Courthouse in the central square.
+Membership was small, and the church struggled to exist.
 In 1848, Rev. Bell returned to Mt.
-Pleasant and helped the church construct their first church building.
-The wood frame building sat at the corner of Main and Madison Street, what is now the site of Southeastern Community College’s Mt.
-Pleasant Center.
+Pleasant and helped the congregation construct their first church building.
+The wood frame building sat at the corner of Main and Madison streets, now the site of Iowa State University Extension.

 Our Missions and Outreach

 Throughout the years, the First Presbyterian Church has walked through the light of God in supporting international and local mission work.
 A Woman’s Missionary Society was formed in 1873, followed by the formation of the Woman’s Aid Society in 1874.
-The First Presbyterian Church has financially supported the relocation of Tai Dam and Laotian families, as well as sponsored ESL classes in the church’s Fellowship Hall.
-The church has also sponsored various missionaries, including Dr. Lynn and Dr. Sharon Fogleman in Kenya; Sharon’s parents, Dick and Marty Goodwin were active members of the church.
-Both the church’s youth and several adults in the congregation have walked through the light of God and supported various mission projects and trips.
-For the youth, trips to Phoenix/Tempe (1970), Chama, New Mexico (1972), Menaul (1986), Project Reach in Des Moines, IA (2003), and Hope for the Heartland Mission Trip-Williamsburg, IA (2004).
-For the adults, a trip to Kenya, Africa in 1997.
+The First Presbyterian Church has financially supported the resettlement of Tai Dam and Laotian families, as well as sponsored ESL classed in the church’s Fellowship Hall.

 |